na-stewart/sanic-security/README.md

 print(tour.name)
 ```

-*Support for SQLAlchemy coming soon.*
+*Support for SQLAlchemy and more coming soon.*

 <!-- CONTRIBUTING -->